pepitooo/crafts/drill_box/README.md

 ![image](./photo/laser-cutted.jpeg)

 ### Assembly
-To be a real 3D objects you have to glue each part together, and let it dry.
+To be a real 3D object you have to glue each parts together, and let it dry.

 ![image](./photo/assembled.jpeg)

 ## What you can do more with this method ?
 I did this.
 All the plastic case was before I organized every thing with it.
-I don't tell you the nightmare to look the the right bit and the right collet.
+I don't tell you the nightmare to look for the the right bit and the right collet.
 ![image](./photo/what-i-did.jpeg)